tfenster/presentations/docs/201811-techdaysdockerws/src/1 install docker.md

 ## 1 Install Docker
+Open connection to the first, bigger machine.
+In the future, I'll refer to it as host as it will be our container host
 Start PowerShell as admin (not ISE, as it doesn't work well with Docker)
 `Install-Module -Name DockerMsftProvider -Repository PSGallery -Force`
 --> accept with "Y"